ConcealNetwork/conceal-docs/optimize-cli.md

 ```

 - **optimize_all** - When you want to send on large transactions, that involves all or almost all of the funds in your wallet, then you can run this command.
 The command runs several optimization rounds at once.

+### Important Notes

+- Some wallets, with several thousand outputs will need several rounds of **optimize_all**.
+It depends on how much you want to send and how many outputs you have.
+- If you have less than 100 outputs, then you do not need to optimize your wallet.
+-